 Immediate benefitsBut Swisher, who was certified first in 1999 and again 10 years later, emphasizes that although most teachers begin the process for the bonus, they come out on the other side more effective instructors.
 "The benefits are immediate, National Board forces teachers to stop and reflect on what they’ve done,” said Swisher, a teacher for 36 years.
 "I know for a fact these last 10 years have been the most productive and positive of my career.”

 Cuts are possibleNancy Shakowski, regional director of board certification for 10 western states including Oklahoma, said that states with incentive programs generally see greater participation in board certification.
 She said bonuses for certification vary across the west.
 In New Mexico, teachers can receive $5,800; Wyoming $4,000; and in Colorado the bonus is $1,600 but $3,200 for teachers in low-performing schools.
+But Shakowski and Swisher both acknowledge that heading into a fiscal year that is expected to be one of the worst ever for education in Oklahoma, the program may see some cuts.

 MORE FROM NEWSOK